ProxyNode/proxynode/doc/README.md

-prx Core
+Proxynode Core
 =====================

 Setup
 ---------------------
-[prx Core](http://prx.io) is the original prx client and it builds the backbone of the network.
+[Proxynode Core](http://proxynode.network) is the original prx client and it builds the backbone of the network.
 However, it downloads and stores the entire history of prx transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------